barchetta/helidon-examples/examples/packaging/README.md

 ## Fat Jar

-Fat jars are application jars that contains your application code plus its runtime dependencies.
+Fat jars are application jars that contain your application code plus its runtime dependencies.
-Fat jars are not recommended because they require either merging of jar files (the basic form of a fat jar) or a special class to handle the uber jar variant (which is a jar of jars).
+Fat jars are not recommended because they require either merging of jar files (the basic form of a fat jar) or a special class loader to handle the uber jar variant (which is a jar of jars).
 Both of these add complexity.

 That said, it is possible to create a fat Jar for your Helidon application.